auth0/docs/articles/rules/index.md

 Here are a few examples.
 You could:

 * Bring information from your own databases and add it to the user profile object.
-* Create authorization rules based on complex logic (anything that can be written with node.js).
+* Create authorization rules based on complex logic (anything that can be written with JavaScript).
 * Normalize attributes from different providers besides to what we provide out of the box.
 * Reuse information from existing databases or APIs in migration scenarios.
 * Keep a white-list of users in a file and deny access based on email.